Book Review: On Alex Pickett’s Camera Lake

 –Haley Souders, Mid-American Review

-Book Review: Minor Prophets
+Book Review: On Blair Hurley’s Minor Prophets

 Minor Prophets by Blair Hurley.
 Ig Publishing, 2023.
 286 pages. $17.95, paperback.